GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/01-channel-list.md

         limit = 30,
     )
 }
-// 2.
-Bind it with ChannelListView
+// Bind the view model with ChannelListView viewModel.bindView(channelListView, viewLifecycleOwner)
-viewModel.bindView(channelListView, viewLifecycleOwner)
 ```
 All the logic of subscribing to data emitted by view model is provided by the `ChannelListViewModel::bindView` function.
 Other than channel data loading, the view model is also handling actions like channel deleting, leaving a group conversation by default.

 ## Handling Actions

-`ChannelListView` comes with a set of channel actions out of the box.
+`ChannelListView` includes a set of channel actions.
 Actions on `ChannelListView` items are available on swipe.
 You can:

 * Delete the channel if you have sufficient permissions
 * See channel members
 * Leave the channel if it's a group channel